sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

-Apart from the proprietary nature, which impacts its generation, it is an asymmetric keypair, signed by an approved Certificate Authority (CA), installed in the Windows certificate stores, and so involves creating a code signing request (CSR) with an associated key and having it signed by an approved Certificate Authority.
+Apart from the proprietary nature, which impacts its generation, it is an asymmetric keypair, signed by an approved Certificate Authority (CA), installed in the Windows certificate stores, and so involves creating a code signing request (CSR) with an associated keypair and having it signed by an approved Certificate Authority.

-Internal to a commercial organization there is probably an existing process that needs to be followed using an internally approved Certificate Authority.
+Within a commercial organization there is probably an existing process that needs to be followed to generate the CSR and have it approved by the internally Certificate Authority.

-An externally available application or product should probably use an external commercially available service, the following guides may be useful.
+Externally available applications or product should probably use an external commercially available service, the following guides may be useful.

 * `SSLshopper:  Microsoft Authenticode Certificates <https://www.sslshopper.com/microsoft-authenticode-certificates.html>`_
 * `SSLstore: Sign Code with Microsoft Authenticode <https://www.thesslstore.com/knowledgebase/code-signing-sign-code/sign-code-microsoft-authenticode/>`_
 * `SSL.com: Microsoft Authenticode Code Signing in Linux with Jsign <https://www.ssl.com/how-to/microsoft-authenticode-code-signing-in-linux-with-jsign/>`_

-For an internal development then *Self-Signed Authenticode Certificates* can be used, the generation of which is covered in the following section.
+For an internal development it is possible to use *Self-Signed Authenticode Certificates*, the generation of which is covered in the following section.

 Self-Signed Authenticode Certificates